reubence/Prime-ABGB-Custom-Price-Tracker/README.md

 2. In the dataset folder and change the ***Links.csv*** file by replacing the URL's in it with your own product URLs taken from PrimeABGB's website.
 3. Follow the usual steps for deployment to heroku and deploy your version of the app.
 It should be able to tell you the prices in one page.

+Now you can visit the deployed app anytime during and check prices of all products at a glance.

 <!-- ROADMAP
 ## Roadmap